 Adopting a cat or a kitten is a big decision.
 There are many things you to consider before making this commitment.

 Cats, like people, have different dispositions and it is essential to understand what you want from your feline companion.
-If you have children or pets in the home already, you should consider how this new addition will interact with your household.
+If you have children or pets in the home already, you should consider how this new addition will fit into your household.

 Feline veterinarians recommend that you carefully think about each of the following items before making the commitment to bring a kitten or cat into your home.

 - Do you have the time to care, play, and meet your cat’s basic needs?

 - Multi-cat Households

 - Do you already have cats in your household?
 If so, what are their temperaments?

-- Have you scheduled a visit to the veterinarian to test for disease to limit exposure?
+- Have you scheduled a visit to the veterinarian to test for diseases to limit exposure?

 - Adult or Kitten

 - Do you have other household pets that need to be considered?